IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 author: alkass
 ---

 So you've been doing high-level programming all your life, and you've been eyeing Rust for some time now, and you're not sure where to start (or how to start).
 Well, this walk-through-like post will guide you through some of the common tasks you preform in high-level languages like JavaScript, Python, or even C#.
-I'll try to stay away from C++ for reasons I won't get to discuss here.
-Just know that this is a C++-free post.

 ### So, JSON in Rust?
 #### The short answer is 'no built-in support for JSON but...'